By Dan Simmons

 People

-It’s important to identify who’s going to be part of the process.
+It’s essential to identify who will be part of the process.
 Typically, it should include the new hire, an HR professional, and the manager or person to whom the new hire will report.
 That’s in a literal sense.
-In a general sense, the entire organization should have a working knowledge of the company’s onboarding philosophy so that every member can deliver a strong and consistent message to every new hire.
+The entire organization should have a working knowledge of the company’s onboarding philosophy so that every member can deliver a solid and consistent message to every new hire.

 Content